KeyanSong/431-2018/slides/class21/README.md

 1. Today we'll discuss the projects by people whose family names start with S-Z in the [Approved Project Proposals](https://github.com/THOMASELOVE/431-2018-project/blob/master/OKtaskA.md#s-v).

-2. The Project Study 2 Demonstration page will be available in time for our discussion in Class 22 (Thursday 2018-11-15).
+2. **The Demo Project is now available.** As of 2018-11-12, the [Project Study 2 Demonstration page](https://github.com/THOMASELOVE/431-2018-project/blob/master/demo_study2/README.md) is complete.
+We will discuss the material on that page in Class 22.
+Get the R Markdown and HTML files that I created for the Study 2 project at http://bit.ly/431-2018-demo-study2.

 3. Don't forget that [Task F](https://thomaselove.github.io/431-2018-project/taskF.html) (Sharing Study 2 Data), is due at noon on Wednesday 2018-11-28, after the Thanksgiving break.